w3c/prbuildbot/README.md

 | GH_TOKEN        | The Personal Access Token created in Configuration Step 2, above                                                                                    |
 | ORG             | The GitHub organization/owner of the main repository (this project's ORG would be "bobholt")                                                        |
 | REPO            | The main repository (this project's REPO would be "prbuildbot")                                                                                     |

+## Testing

+In the application root run `python test`.
+If you have changed the log_parser, you will have to update the `log_parser.parse_logs` tests for your own application.